 Because tinnitus is so common, its onset and development are commonly studied.
-In order to better classify the onset of tinnitus — and consequently, identify the best tinnitus treatment—audiologists have distinguished multiple variations of tinnitus.
-One of the most common types of tinnitus, pulsatile tinnitus, affects about 5 million Americans with each passing year.
+To better classify the onset of tinnitus — and consequently, identify the best tinnitus treatment—audiologists have distinguished multiple variations of tinnitus.
+One of the most common types of tinnitus, pulsatile tinnitus, affects about 5 million Americans each year.

 What is pulsatile tinnitus?

 Tinnitus, broadly speaking, is a medical symptom that causes people to hear external sounds, usually described as a ringing or buzzing.
-Pulsatile tinnitus is a specific type of tinnitus that is characterized by “rhythmic” sounds, often described as resembling a heartbeat or rhythmic “swooshing.”
-As is the case with all types of tinnitus, pulsatile tinnitus persists even when there is no external source of sound present.
+PT is a specific type characterized by “rhythmic” sounds, often described as resembling a heartbeat or rhythmic “swooshing.”
+As is the case with all types of tinnitus, pulsatile tinnitus persists even when no external sound source is present.
 Learn more about the sounds of tinnitus here.

-What is the difference between pulsatile tinnitus and ordinary tinnitus?
+What is the difference between PT and ordinary tinnitus?

-Pulsatile tinnitus has many different possible causes.
+PT has many different possible causes.
 According to researchers at the University of California, San Francisco, “some [causes are] fairly benign, other [causes are] potentially life-threatening.”
-Some of these causes include abnormal cerebral pressures, certain vascular abnormalities, and “unique blood flow patterns near the ear.”
-Though rare, pulsatile tinnitus may also be an indicator of a tumor near the brain or ear.
+These causes include abnormal cerebral pressures, certain vascular abnormalities, and “unique blood flow patterns near the ear.”
+Though rare, PT may also indicate a tumor near the brain or ear.
 Common causes of “ordinary” tinnitus, including physical damage to the ear, ototoxic medications, exposure to loud noises, and age-related hearing loss, can also be connected to pulsatile tinnitus.